pgxn/pgxn-manager/doc/howto.md

 ### OMG Distribution WTF? ###

 First of all, what is a "distribution" in the PGXN sense?
 Basically, it's a collection of one or more [PostgreSQL](http://www.postgresql.org/) extensions.
 That's it.
+The PostgreSQL [contributed modules](http://www.postgresql.org/docs/current/static/contrib.html) provide excellent examples.
+On PGXN some examples are:

+* [pair](http://pgxn.org/dist/pair/): a pure SQL data type
+* [semver](http://pgxn.org/dist/semver/): a data type implemented in C
+* [italian_fts](http://pgxn.org/dist/italian_fts/): An italian full-text search ditctionary

 Traditionally, a PostgreSQL extension was any code that could be built by [PGXS](http://www.postgresql.org/docs/current/static/xfunc-c.html#XFUNC-C-PGXS) and installed into the database.
 As of PostgreSQL 9.1, extensions have been integrated more deeply into the core.
 With just a bit more work, users who have installed an extension will be able to load it into the database with a simple command: